aspose-html/Aspose.HTML-Products/html/net/_index.md

 {{< blocks/products/pf/sub-menu logoImageSrc="https://www.aspose.cloud/templates/aspose/img/products/html/aspose_html-for-net.svg" liveDemosLink="https://products.aspose.app/html/family" PricingLink="https://purchase.aspose.com/pricing/html/net" buyLink="https://purchase.aspose.com/buy" docsLink="https://docs.aspose.com/html/net/" installationsDocsLink="https://docs.aspose.com/html/net/installation/" nugetLink="https://www.nuget.org/packages/Aspose.HTML/" nugetPackageName="Aspose.HTML" mavenRepoLink="" directDownloadLink="https://downloads.aspose.com/html/net" >}}

 {{< blocks/products/pf/tab-content >}}
 <p>Aspose.HTML for .NET is an advanced HTML processing API to perform a wide range of management and manipulation tasks within cross-platform applications.
 API supports to generate, modify, extract data, convert and render HTML documents without any external software.
-Also, it supports popular file formats such as EPUB, MHTML, XML, SVG, and Markdown and rendering to PDF, DOCX, XPS and Image file formats.</p>
+Also, it supports popular file formats such as EPUB, MHTML, XML, SVG, and Markdown and rendering to PDF, DOCX, XPS and Image file formats.
+Aspose.HTML for .NET is written completely in C# and can be used to build any type of 32-bit or 64-bit .NET application including ASP.NET, WCF, WinForms & .NET Core. </p>

 <p>Moreover, the HTML Document Object Model is integrated with embedded formats and specifications such as CSS, HTML Canvas, SVG, XPath and JavaScript out-of-the-box that extend the manipulation functional and rendering quality.
 You can see the full list of Aspose.HTML features in our <a href="https://docs.aspose.com/html/net/getting-started/" target="_blank">documentation</a>.</p>

-<p>Using Aspose.HTML for .NET in your project allows you to perform the following tasks:</p>
+<p>Using Aspose.HTML C# library in your project allows you to perform the following tasks:</p>
 <div>
 	<ul>
 		<li><a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Create or load HTML-based documents</a> from a file, URL, string, or stream.</li>